 A Fellow of the American Physical Society and a Ph.D. physicist, Doug has over 40 years of R&D experience that spans conducting basic research to directing nationally important, applied-science programs and formulating national policy.
-He recently served as Chief Scientist for the USAF Space Command as a Senior Level Executive, where he established the command’s first long-term S&T goals that are being used to produce new national space and cyber capabilities.
-In 2008, he retired as the Associate Laboratory Director (for Threat Reduction) at the Los Alamos National Laboratory, where he was responsible for the programs and people that reduced the global threat of weapons of mass destruction.
+He recently served as Chief Scientist for the USAF Space Command as a Senior Level Executive, where he established S&T goals that are producing new national space and cyber capabilities.
+In 2008, he retired as the Associate Laboratory Director of Los Alamos National Laboratory, where he was responsible for the people and programs that reduced the global threat of weapons of mass destruction.
 Before moving to Los Alamos, Doug completed a 24 year career as an Air Force officer, retiring as a Colonel.
 His last assignment was Commander of the Phillips Research Site (Kirtland AFB) & Deputy Director, Directed Energy at the Air Force Research Laboratory.

 Doug currently lives in Colorado and writes full-time.
 He enjoys road biking, hiking and weight training.